gilch/hissp/docs/style_guide.rst

 Code is written once, and rewritten many times.
-It is *read* much more than it is written, and often by multiple individuals, so it is that much more important to make code easy to read and edit than to write.
+It is *read* much more than it is written, and often by multiple individuals, so making code easy to read and edit is that much more important than making it easy to write.
+Learning style is as much about learning to *read* code as it is about learning to write it.

 To the uninitiated, Lisp is an unreadable homogenous ball of mud.
 Lots of Irritating Superfluous Parentheses.
 That's L.I.S.P.